 Apartment Application Requirements:

-- Standards Response Statement (one per group): Prepare a typed, 3 paragraph response to be included in the application that includes the following:
+Prepare a typed, 3 paragraph response to be included in your online application

 - Indicate how your group has approached the Standards in the past.

 - Your groups current commitment to the Standards.